 This Easy Mushroom Stroganoff looks as good as it tastes and is made with egg noodles, cremini mushrooms, smoked paprika, and sour cream.
-The perfect meatless meal that everyone will love.
+The perfect vegetarian version of beef stroganoff that everyone will love.

 Comfort food recipes are the most popular ones on this site.
 Cozy living is what Montana Happy is all about, and recipes like To-Die-For Hungarian Mushroom Soup and The Best Sautéed Mushrooms will give you the flavor you’ve been searching for in your family meals.